 Some people also use yogurt because of its low acidity, hoping to balance pH levels, tighten the vaginal canal, or replenish the good bacteria inside their vaginas.
 This is also nonsense.
 Yogurt does not carry the same strains of bacteria as those that make up your vaginal microbiome.
 In fact, most yogurts contain sugars that, when introduced, could cause or worsen yeast infections.

-While eating well can have an overall effect on your vaginal health, there are no foods that can be eaten or inserted that can tighten your vaginal canal.
+While eating well can have an overall effect on your vaginal health, there are no foods that can be eaten or inserted that can help with the tightening of the vagina.
 Moreover, your vagina is a self-cleaning organ and does not need outside cleaning help.
 If you have an infection, your doctor can prescribe antibiotics.

 Herbs and Spices

 Your vagina is an organ, not a soup, so do not insert herbs and spices into it!
-Turmeric, a spice frequently touted as a miracle cure for everything from arthritis to cancer does have some health benefits but has not been shown to tighten the vagina when ingested or inserted.
+Turmeric, a spice frequently touted as a miracle cure for everything from arthritis to cancer does have some health benefits but has not been shown to cure loose vagina walls when ingested or inserted.
 Inserting turmeric could lead to irritation.

 Witch hazel and aloe vera are also often used as remedies for a wide range of ills.
 Some women prefer aloe as a natural lubricant, and while it may not be as harmful as some of the other items on this list, it does not offer any tightening effects and should not be applied internally without first consulting your doctor, especially if it contains anything other than 100% pure aloe, straight from the plant.